Ten Lessons to Transform Your Marriage is a relationship analysis book by Julie and John Gottman. And it’s extremely good.

 Behaving like friends means their relationships have lots of respect, affection and empathy.

-The couples who are happy together present a few common positive behavior.
+The couples who are happy together present a few common positive behaviors.
 They aren’t necessarily huge, but repeated daily is what makes the difference:

 - Soften Start up: they introduce complaints gently, without accusing and criticizing the partner